COST GUIDES

 The weight of a steel tub could be considered a drawback, but strong flooring should support this bathtub with no problem.

-As with other style baths, the total cost for a steel bathtub will depend on your choice of brand, style and sizing of the tub.
+As with other bath styles, the total cost for a steel bathtub will depend on your choice of brand, style and sizing of the tub.

 Bathtubs vary in style from simple to luxurious.
 Some are designed for convenience, while others are made to be the centrepiece of your bathroom.